mumanchu/AS7331UVSensor/README.md

 UVB is a shorter wavelength than UVA that can only penetrate the skin's top layer (epidermis).
 The atmosphere stops about 95% of UVB rays from reaching the surface, depending on the altitude.
 Treated glass or plastic also stops UVB rays.
 Stanford Medecine states: _UVB is 3 to 4 orders of magnitude (1,000 to 10,000 times) more potent than UVA!_ (Q. If it only penetrates the epidermis, then why is it so dangerous?)

-Amost all UVC is stopped by the Earth's ozone layer and atmosphere.
-The only exposure humans get to UVC is from artificial sources, such as lasers or welding torches etc. UVC can cause skin burns, eye injury and blindness (see Disclaimer).
+Almost all UVC is stopped by the Earth's ozone layer and atmosphere.
+The only exposure humans (and aliens?) get to UVC is from artificial sources, such as lasers, welding torches, nasty weapons, etc. UVC can cause skin burns, eye injury and blindness (see Disclaimer).

 ### Typical Maximum UVA Levels